 If you’re into game development, you have probably heard the term ‘game engine’ being thrown around everywhere.
 A game engine is software that provides game developers with the required set of tools to build and develop games fast and efficiently.
 A game engine can be thought of as a framework for game development that includes all the major areas in game development.
 These are graphics, physics, audio, networking, graphical user interface, and scripting.

 Unreal, Unity, and Godot are the most used game engines in the market today.
-Unreal and unity also one of the oldest and have paved the way for nearly anyone with a computer to create their own games.
+Unreal and Unity is also one of the oldest and has paved the way for nearly anyone with a computer to create their own games.
 Godot is not as old as Unreal or Unity but is catching up fast.
 In the next section, we are going to look at their similarities and differences.